Tommy Lawton: Personal life

 Lawton married Rosaleen May Kavanagh in January 1941; the marriage bore one child, Amanda.
-Rosaleen never watched Lawton play football during their ten-year marriage.
 Divorce was granted with a decree nisi in March 1951 after Rosaleen was found to have committed adultery with Notts County director Adrian Van Geffen; Lawton never saw Amanda again and was not required to pay child support.
-He would not hear from his daughter until she was convicted of stealing from playwright George Axelrod in 1968, by which time Rosaleen was on her fourth marriage and living in Jamaica.
 Lawton married second wife Gladys Rose in September 1952, who bore him a son, Thomas Junior.
-Gladys was also divorced, and her ex-husband cited Lawton as a co-respondent in the divorce proceedings as the pair had begun their relationship whilst Gladys was still married; her family were staunch Catholics, and Gladys was ostracised by her family following her divorce.
+Gladys was also divorced, and her ex-husband cited Lawton as a co-respondent in the divorce proceedings as the pair had begun their relationship whilst Gladys was still married; her family were staunch Catholics, and her family ostracised Gladys following her divorce.
 Gladys had a daughter, Carol, from her previous marriage, who Lawton raised as his own.
 Thomas Junior went on to play rugby union for Leicester Tigers.

-He starred alongside Thora Hird and Diana Dors in 1953 film The Great Game, playing himself in a cameo role.
+He starred alongside Thora Hird and Diana Dors in the 1953 film The Great Game, playing himself in a cameo role.
 Throughout the 1950s he went on to appear on What's My Line? amongst other radio and television programmes.
-He published a total of four books: Tommy Lawton's all star football book (1950), Soccer the Lawton way (1954), My Twenty Years of Soccer (1955), and When the Cheering Stopped (1973).
+He published a total of five books: Football is My Business (1946),Tommy Lawton's all star football book (1950), Soccer the Lawton way (1954), My Twenty Years of Soccer (1955), and When the Cheering Stopped (1973).